d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   point according to the context in which `sweeprolog-insert-term-dwim' is invoked.

+  Key: M-RET (sweeprolog-insert-term-dwim)
+        Insert an appropriate Prolog term in the current buffer, based on the context at point.
+  Variable: sweeprolog-insert-term-functions
+        List of functions for `sweeprolog-insert-term-dwim' to try for inserting a Prolog term based on the current context.

   To determine which term to insert and exactly where, this command calls the functions in the list held by the variable `sweeprolog-insert-term-functions' one after the other until one of